DamianStanger/node-service-host/readme.md

 in this readme that are more tailored to a linux terminal.
 If you are doing your dev on a windows machine please try out the WSL its excellent and gives a great developer experiance whilst integrating really well in to the windows operating system.

+# Further reading / integration
+* Run the example service pointing the heartbeat to sqs
+* Clone and run the heartbeat processing service (to be built)
+* Clone and run the heartbeat API (again, yet to be built)
+* Clone and run the heartbeat angular SPA (erm... yeah, plans)